zeljkoobrenovic/grounded-architecture/_posts/2022-07-05-communication.md

 "Radical Candor" offers a framework that IT architects can use to enhance their leadership and communication skills.
 By applying Scott's principles of caring personally and challenging directly, IT professionals can build stronger teams, foster a culture of continuous improvement, and drive successful project outcomes.
 The contrasting examples from other quadrants (Ruinous Empathy, Obnoxious Aggression, and Manipulative Insincerity) illustrate the importance of balancing care and directness to achieve the best results.

+### Feedback Interactions

+Radical Candor work also promotes the Center for Creative Leadership’s SBI Model is a powerful tool for providing structured and constructive feedback.
+It helps in delivering feedback in a clear, concise, and focused manner by breaking it down into three key components:

+1. **Situation**: This involves describing the context or specific situation in which the behavior occurred.
+It sets the stage for the feedback by providing background information, which helps the receiver understand the circumstances surrounding the feedback.
+   - Example: "During our team meeting last Friday..."

+2. **Behavior**: This is about pinpointing the specific behavior observed.
+It focuses on what the person did or said without interpreting or judging the behavior.
+   - Example: "...you interrupted several colleagues while they were speaking..."

+3. **Impact**: This articulates the effect of the behavior on others, the team, or the project.
+It helps the receiver understand the consequences of their actions.
+   - Example: "...which led to some team members feeling undervalued and disrupted the flow of the meeting."

+For future reference, the Radical Candor authors have developed a derivative of the SBI model called the SWI Model, which is adapted to focus more on the work performed and its outcomes.
+It consists of:

+1. **Situation**: This remains the same as in the SBI model.
+It involves describing the context or specific situation in which the work was performed.
+   - Example: "During the development phase of the project last month..."

+2. **Work**: This replaces the "Behavior" component with a focus on the specific work product, project, deliverable, or performance goal.
+It highlights what was done, achieved, or delivered.
+   - Example: "...you developed a comprehensive report on market trends..."

+3. **Impact**: As in the SBI model, this component articulates the impact of the work product or specific performance.
+It explains the effect or outcome of the work.
+   - Example: "...which provided valuable insights that helped shape our marketing strategy and increased team confidence in our approach."

+By using the SWI model, feedback is tailored to emphasize the quality and impact of the work itself, making it particularly useful for performance reviews and project evaluations.
+Both models aim to provide clear, actionable feedback that helps individuals understand their strengths and areas for improvement, fostering a constructive and supportive feedback culture.

 ### Examples

 Here are a few examples you could use to get inspiration onhow tu use Radical Candor in IT practice: